kbopenbib/kbopenbib_data/docs/data_overview.md

 - doi (STRING): The DOI of this work.
 - funding_id (TEXT): The grant id(s) we found for this work.

-## Document types
+## 🗂️ Document types

+Journals publishes different types of scholarly works such as research articles, reviews, book reviews, case reports and editorials.
+The latter are often classified as articles in OpenAlex.
+Using a machine learning classifier helps to distinguish between research contributions and other types of works.

 Table: <i>classification_article_reviews_2014_2024_august24 (placeholder)</i>
 <br>
 Limitations: Only includes articles and reviews with the source type journal from 2014 onwards.
 <br>

-A machine learning classifier detects whether an article or review is actually a research contribution or not.

 ```bash
 openalex_id: "W4256503663"